website-templates/charity_responsive-template/README.md

 Main settings can be found in `dev/data/config.json` file.
 And they're available for usage in templates with `config.key-name`

 ## Tasks
-Here comes groups of grunt and gulp tasks with some explanations
+Here comes groups of grunt tasks with some explanations

 #### Start
 Install bower dependencies and place them to dev folders.